 - The human papilloma virus.

-To avoid late detection of this deadly disease, you must have regular checkups by a dentist or hygienist who is aware of these symptoms and includes oral cancer in their checkups.
+To help avoid late detection of this disease, you should have regular checkups by a dentist or hygienist who is aware of the symptoms and includes oral cancer in their checkups.

 At Lotus Dental

 At Lotus Dental we routinely carry out oral cancer screening as part of your regular check up and preventative care.